+The Trustees have appointed LGIM to manage the assets of the Scheme via a single policy through the Platform Provider.
+The investment manager is authorised and regulated by the Financial Conduct Authority.

-LGIM and Baillie Gifford are authorised and regulated by the Financial Conduct Authority.
-The investment benchmarks and objectives for each investment manager are given below:
+The investment benchmarks and objectives for each fund are given below: